Comment on page

 ---|---|

-For example, assume we're closing a position that used 100 DAI initial collateral at 20x leverage.
-The opening fee, as calculated above, brings the position collateral to 98.4 DAI.
+For example, assume we're closing a position that used 100 DAI initial collateral at 20x leverage, and there's a closing fee of 0.10%.
+As calculated above, the position collateral is 98 DAI after the opening fee.